-A. The short answer is yes, however, this will depend greatly on several factors including your work schedule, the distance between the two parents’ homes, historical involvement with the child’s care, ability to show you can safely care for the child, among others.
+A. The short answer is yes, however, this will depend greatly on several factors including your work schedule, the distance between the two parents’ homes, historical involvement with the child’s care, and ability to show you can safely care for the child, among others.

 Q. The other parent is accusing me of being on drugs and being violent, but, those are not true.
 Does this mean I will not get time with my child?